Dual Degrees

 Program Director

-Program Director: Allison Sylvetsky
+Program Director: Gabby Headrick

 This program is for non-SPH undergraduate students

 The George Washington University Milken Institute School of Public Health (SPH) offers a unique opportunity to a select group of non-SPH students who not only demonstrate academic excellence, but also demonstrate a strong commitment to environmental and occupation health.
-The Milken Institute SPH will accept a small number of outstanding students each year to the EOH Master of Public Health (MPH) dual degree program.
+The Milken Institute SPH will accept a small number of outstanding students each year to the Environmental and Occupational Health (EOH) Master of Public Health (MPH) dual degree program.
 As incentives to move beyond the traditional undergraduate curriculum, SPH offers participants admission to the MPH program as well as the opportunity to complete both the undergraduate and MPH degrees more efficiently than if the degrees had been completed separately.
 This dual degree program strives to matriculate public health leaders who are committed to life-long learning and to improving the health and well-being of our local, national, and international communities.
 This is an appropriate program for pre-professional students who are interested in environmental and occupational health issues.

 Admissions Requirements